 Parsnips look like white carrots that are just as sweet but with subtle flavors of nutmeg and cinnamon that are slightly nutty and together, they make the best flavor combination.

+A vegetable side dish that can also be a soup.
 While I was making this recipe, it occurred to me that this would make the most delicious carrot and parsnip soup.
 Just simply add more stock to the blender until it reaches soup consistency.

-I served this puree as a side to pork chops along with another seasonal side dish of Peas, Pancetta and Shallots (< click text for recipe)
+I served this puree as a side to pork chops along with another seasonal side dish of Peas, Pancetta and Shallots (< click text for recipe).